 The more you owe and the higher your current rate is, the more important it is for you to negotiate for a better interest rate.
 Many people find that they can lower their rates by following these four tips.

-Your credit card company is more likely to lower your interest rate if you have a good credit rating.
+Your credit card company or online loan company is more likely to lower your interest rate if you have a good credit rating.
 If you have a score under 700, you might get lucky with a slightly lower rate.
 If your score is over 700, however, there is a very good chance of lowering the rate by several percentage points.

 There are several easy ways to improve your credit score quickly: